CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 A large number of processes, but also administrative activities, are based on a precise and coordinated time (eg the traceability of distributed protocol data, the addition of additives in production at the right time, etc.).
 It has to be considered based on the application requirements, how the time synchronization takes place.

-For synchronization, the Network Time Protocol (NTP) or IEEE 1588 can be used.The time signal for the systems should come from a trusted source.
+For synchronization, the Network Time Protocol (NTP) or IEEE 1588 can be used.
+The time signal for the systems should come from a trusted source.
 For example, zones of high criticality should not move their time from a less protected zone if the signal could possibly be tampered with.
 The clients on the OT components should interpret the time in a consistent, standardized format (for example, considering time zones, winter and summer time).

 #### IND.1.M7 Establish Permission Management